wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. Click the **Setup** tab.
 1. Click **Set Up Amazon Integration** and click **Add Integration**.
 1. Click **How to get Role ARN** and follow the instructions on the right to give Wavefront read-only access to your Amazon account.
 1. Configure the integration properties:
      - **Name** - Name to identify the integration.
-     - **Role ARN** - Role ARN from Amazon account.
+     - **Role ARN** - Role ARN from your Amazon account.
+1. (Optional) If you want to configure a CloudTrail integration, click **Show Advanced Options**.
-     - **Bucket Name** - The S3 bucket containing CloudTrail logs.
+     - **Bucket Name** - Enter the S3 bucket containing CloudTrail logs.

         In your AWS account, go to **CloudTrail** &gt;**Trails** to see the bucket name.

      - **Prefix** - A log file prefix specified when you created the CloudTrail.

+        The default prefix is `AWSLogs`.
+If you use a custom prefix, you must put it here without using a forward slashes.

      - **CloudTrail Region** - AWS Region where the CloudTrail logs reside.

 1. Click **Set Up**.
 The integration is added to the Amazon Web Services Integrations list.
 If you want to configure whitelists and refresh rate for the CloudWatch integration, click the **CloudWatch** link in the Types column and follow the instructions in [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).

 ### Enable and Disable AWS Integrations